manveru/innate/README.md

 The root directory for layouts is in line with the other default locations:

-/node
-/layout
-/view
-/model
-/public
+    proto
+    |-- layout
+    |-- model
+    |-- node
+    |-- public
+    `-- view

-While none of these directories is necessary, they will be the default locations and should be included in a new proto for Ramaze.
+While none of these directories is necessary, they are the default locations and should be included in a new proto for Ramaze (just that ramaze uses `/controller` instead of `/node`.

 Innate will not have project generating capabilities, so we just have to document it very well and provide some example apps.

 #### Provides